-In bilateral trade in 2018, German exports to Pakistan were worth approximately three billion euros and imports from Pakistan 1.3 billion euros.
+In bilateral trade in 2019, German exports to Pakistan were worth approximately 1.8 billion euros and imports from Pakistan 1.1 billion euros.
 Pakistan’s main exports to Germany are textiles, leather goods, sports goods, footwear and medical instruments, and its main imports from Germany are machinery, chemical and electrical goods, motor vehicles and iron goods.

 The long-established, effective academic and scientific exchange plays an important part in cultural relations between Germany and Pakistan.